tralpha/Sensor-Fusion-and-Object-Detection/README.md

   ## Step 4: Camera Sensor Fusion

-  •	Implementing the function in_fov() that checks if the input state vector x of an object can be seen by this sensor.
+  * •	Implementing the function in_fov() that checks if the input state vector x of an object can be seen by this sensor.
-  •	Implementing the function get_hx() with the nonlinear camera measurement function h by transforming position estimate from vehicle to camera coordinates.
+  * •	Implementing the function get_hx() with the nonlinear camera measurement function h by transforming position estimate from vehicle to camera coordinates.
-  •	Removing the restriction to lidar in the function generate_measurement() in order to include camera as well.
+  * •	Removing the restriction to lidar in the function generate_measurement() in order to include camera as well.
-  •	Initializing camera measurement objects including z, R, and the sensor object sensor.
+  * •	Initializing camera measurement objects including z, R, and the sensor object sensor.
   Here, our RMSE plot showed four confirmed tracks.
 There were no ghost tracks or track loss.
 Two of the tracks (track 0 and track 1) are tracked from beginning to end of the sequence (0s - 200s) without track loss.
 The mean RMSE for these two tracks is below 0.25.
 Therefore, it follows the project rubrics.
-  A video of “my_tracking_results.avi” for the tracking of vehicles can be found inside the project folder to visualize how the overall program is working.

   ## Output:

   <p>